MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/aks-upgrade-scale-fail-log-analytics-workspace-missing.md

 ## Symptoms

-When you upgrade or scale an AKS cluster, you may see the following error:
+When you start, upgrade or scale an AKS cluster, you may see the following error:

 > Failed to save container service '\<container service name>'.
 > Error: Unable to get log analytics workspace info.